-Ans: Forms of Vitamin K: Different forms of Vitamin K are Vitamin K_1 and K_2 .
-Vitamin K_1 is also called as phylloquinone which is the major form of vitamin found in plants particularly in green leafy vegetables.
-Vitamin K_2 also known as menaquinone is the vitamin K present in animals and synthesized by intestinal flora.
-Menadione is a synthetic analog of vitamin K. It is also called as vitamin K_3 .
-It lacks characteristic side chain present in vitamin K_1 and K_2 .
-It is converted to vitamin K_2 by alkylation in the body.
+Vitamin K: The term vitamin K refers to group of compounds that exhibits vitamin K activity.
+They are Vitamin $K_1$ also called as phylloquinone is the major form of vitamin found in plants particularly in green leafy vegetables.
+Vitamin $K_2$ also known as menaquinone is the vitamin K present in animals and synthesized by intestinal flora.
+Menadione is a synthetic analog of vitamin K. It is also called as vitamin $K_3$ .
+It lacks characteristic side chain present in vitamin $K_1$ and $K_2$ .
+It is converted to vitamin $K_2$ by alkylation in the body.

-Functions of Vitamin K: Vitamin K is essential for the activation of specific proteins such as prothrombin involved in blood clotting and in bone mineralization through its role as a cofactor for γ -glutamylcarboxylase.
-This enzyme catalyzes a unique post-translational conversion of selected glutamate residues in the proteins to γ -carboxyglutamate residues, allowing the proteins to bind calcium and thus become activated.
+Vitamin K is essential for the activation of specific proteins such as prothrombin involved in blood clotting and in bone mineralization through its role as a cofactor for $\gamma$ -glutamylcarboxylase.
+This enzyme catalyzes a unique post-translational conversion of selected glutamate residues in the proteins to $\gamma$ -carboxyglutamate residues, allowing the proteins to bind calcium and thus become activated.